lxylxy123456/uberxmhf/bug_086/README.md

   PAUSE in the busy wait loop
 * We send a lot of INIT signals, instead of 2

+Also, note that in the XMHF paper, it says that "\[devices\] are attacker controlled".
+So we should be able to assume that the 8042 keyboard controller device is attacker controlled.

 Now we can write some exploit programs.
 We can reuse the code in `bplt-x86-i386-smptrampoline.S` (real mode code between `_ap_bootstrap_start` and `_ap_bootstrap_end`) to go from real mode to protected mode at function